Fonteh-Bonaventure/pdsnd_github/README.md

 washington.csv, containing data for Washington, new_york_city.csv, containing data for washington
 ### Credits
-All thanks to the Juno for her lectures at Udacity
+All thanks to Juno for her lectures at Udacity